Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Introduction

-\item[$\bullet$] To deeply analyze the effect of empathy levels on moral behavior, we introduced brain-inspired inhibitory neural populations to regulate different levels of empathy.
-Extensive analysis demonstrated that agents with higher empathy levels are more willing to sacrifice their own interests (pausing self-task) to alleviate others' suffering.
-The finding of a positive correlation between empathy level and altruistic preference is also consistent with findings in psychological behavioral experiments, further demonstrating the validity of the proposed model. \end{enumerate}
+\item[$\bullet$] To deeply analyze the effect of empathy levels on moral behavior, we introduce brain-inspired inhibitory neural populations to regulate different levels of empathy.
+Extensive analysis demonstrates that agents with higher empathy levels exhibit greater willingness to sacrifice their own interests (e.g., pausing self-tasks) to alleviate others' distress, while the empathy level of interaction partners significantly influences the agent's behavioral patterns.
+The finding of a positive correlation between empathy level and altruistic preference is also consistent with findings in psychological behavioral experiments.
+Furthermore, we conduct additional analyses on complex scenarios including partial observability, adversarial defenses, and edge cases.